DrDad0217/GH_DrDad0217.github.io/_posts/PoshDad Posts/2023-01-23-Happy-Birthday copy.md

 - For showing us how we should treat others with Love,Respect and kindness.
 - Treating me like royalty whenever I am at the Lake house, making me yummy food and all of the Blueberry coffees I stole from you.
 - Bringing Penny surprises and watching her when Cherie has to run errands.
-- Thank you for being you.
+- Thank you for being you..